 Dia de los Muertos Ofrendas

-It is believed that the spirit of the dead visit their families on October 31 and leave on November 2.
+It is believed that the spirit of the dead visit their families on November 1st and 2nd.

 In order to celebrate, the families make altars and place ofrendas (offerings) of food such as pan de muertos baked in shapes of skulls and figures, candles, incense, yellow marigolds known as cempazuchitl (also spelled zempasuchil) and most importantly a photo of the departed soul is placed on the altar.

 Café con Arte

 8:15 - 9:15 a.m.

 This exhibit was supported in part by a grants from the City of Milwaukee Arts Board and the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
 Thank you to all of our sponsors.